Nellaker-group/happy/README.md

 ## Installation

 Our codebase is writen in python=3.7.2.

-We recommend installation from source using the MakeFile which will install all
+We recommend installation from source using the MakeFile which will install all requirements.
+Installation should only take a few minutes.

-requirements:
+This has been tested on: Ubuntu 20.04.2 (WSL2), MacOS 11.1, and CentOS 7.9.2009 using both an NVIDIA A100 GPU and a CPU.

 ```bash
 git clone git@github.com:Nellaker-group/happy.git